QPM777/NLP_X_Emotions-/README.md

 # NLP_X_Emotions

-Doing this project in order to improve NLP knowledge
+Doing this project in order to improve NLP knowledge.